-The figures below relate only to the local road network within Dundee.
+The figures below relate only to the local road network within Dundee as AIP works on the trunk road area the remit of Transport Scotland and their term operating contractor.
+Dundee City Council will continue to work in partnership with all those responsible for the trunk road network to ensure safer travel for all road users throughout the city.
 The reason for this being that in the past Dundee City Council, through TPU on an agency basis, carried out road safety investigations and made recommendations for ameliorative measures on the Trunk Road network.
 However, since year 2001, this arrangement has ceased and Dundee City Council now has no input into road safety on the trunk road network in Dundee.
 Therefore for the 2020 targets the trunk road network has been excluded from the Council's road casualty statistics in both the base years 2004-2008 and in later years.

-The tables and graphs in Appendix A provide a breakdown of casualty reduction by casualty type.
+The following tables and graphs provide a breakdown of casualty reduction by casualty type.

-a Number of People Killed On Local Road Network
+4.5 Number of People Killed on Local Road Network

-The number of people killed in Dundee per annum has decreased slightly from an annual average during 2004-2008 of 1.8 to 1 in the year 2017(table 1).
-The 5 year moving average (graph 1) also indicates a slight downward trend from the baseline years.
-Analysis of the casualties between 2009 and 2017 shows 10 were pedestrians, 3 motor cycle riders and 1 a motor vehicle driver.
+The number of people killed in Dundee per annum has decreased slightly from an annual average during 2004-2008 of 1.8 to 1 in the year 2018 (Table 1).
+The 5-year moving average (Graph 1) also indicates a slight downward trend from the baseline years.
+Analysis of the casualties between 2009 and 2018 shows 11 were pedestrians, 3 motor cycle riders and 1 a motor vehicle driver.
 Cognisance of this will be taken when considering future road safety initiatives and measures.